bytecomponent/bytecomponent/README.md

 </div>

 ### About me
-- About me text with emojis
+- No about me yet

 ---